2018 FIFA World Cup Group C

 Group C of the 2018 FIFA World Cup took place from 16 to 26 June 2018.
-The group consisted of France, Australia, Peru and Denmark.
+The group consisted of eventual champions France, Australia, Peru, and Denmark.
 The top two teams, France and Denmark, advanced to the round of 16.
-France would go on to win the tournament.

-France, Denmark and Australia were drawn in the same group again for the 2022 FIFA World Cup.
+France, Denmark, and the winners of the play-off between Australia and Peru (ultimately Australia) were drawn into the same group again for the 2022 FIFA World Cup.